Are you Having Shooting Pain Down your Leg? Here’s What You Should Do About it

 One of the most common reasons why we see pain down the leg/sciatica is due to sitting and poor posture.
 There’s the new saying “sitting is the new smoking”, my belief isn’t that sitting is as hazardous as it sounds but the fact we don’t move enough!
 Exercise is medicine.
 If your joints and body get “stuck” in the same sitting position for 8-10 hours a day guess what takes a big brunt of that force, your spine.
 Over time your discs become compressed for prolonged periods of time (like sitting at your desk for 8-10 hours) without moving and they can become irritated and compress your sciatic nerve causing shooting pain down your leg.
 Nerves need movement, space, and blood flow, without that they can cause pain.
 One of the best ways to relieve sciatica symptoms is through repeated extension movements.
 By getting your spine into an upright position it takes pressure off the nerves and discs in your back.

 So, what can you do if you’re experiencing pain down your leg?
 Well, besides changing your posture and decreasing the frequency of time you spend sitting in one position, try these exercises below designed to get your spine into extension safely.
 Each exercise has a different goal but is geared towards helping you move better and more efficiently.
-Remember,
+Remember, movement is medicine!

 - Prone Press up